useblocks/sphinx-needs/docs/roles.rst

 ``:need_part`` or as shortcut ``:np:`` can be used inside needs to set a sub-id for a specific sentence/part.
 This sub-ids can be linked and referenced in other need functions like links and co.

+The used need_part id can be freely chosen, but should not contain any whitespaces or dots.

 Example
 ~~~~~~~